platformatic/fgh/README.md

 ### Operators
 - Pipe (`|`): Feeds the output of one filter into the input of another
 - Comma Operator (`,`): Creates a sequence of outputs, combining the results of two or more filters
+- Addition Operator (`+`): Adds numbers, concatenates strings and arrays, or merges objects
+- Subtraction Operator (`-`): Subtracts numbers or removes elements from arrays and objects

 ## Examples